camryntm/DatabasesProject/README.md

 Install an SQL DBMS (e.g., MySQL) and run on your local machine/remote server.

 ### Creating Tables
 Connect to your DBMS using a SQL client (e.g., MySQL Workbench, pgAdmin).

-### Use the following commands to create their respective tables:
+Use the following commands to create their respective tables:
-Course table: CREATE TABLE Course (
+Course table: CREATE TABLE Course (<br>
 course_id INT PRIMARY KEY,

 department VARCHAR(255),